ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 reports", which provide details about individual messages that failed to authenticate according to the DMARC mechanism.

-This document obsoletes the corresponding parts of RFC 7489 and updates RFC 6591.

 {mainmatter}

 # Introduction {#introduction}